knpuniversity/ansible/knpu/ansistrano/performance.md

 your `web/app.php` file requires `app/AppKernel.php`.
 Internally. `app.php` will
 ask:

-	Hey realpath cache!
+> Hey Realpath Cache!
 What is the *real* path to `/var/www/project/current/app/AppKernel.php`?

 If we've recently deployed, then that path *may* already exist in the "realpath cache"... but still point to the *old* release directory!
 In other words, the "realpath cache"